Steven Matthews (University of Minnesota, Duluth)

 Steven Matthews is associate professor of history and departmental head of history at the University of Minnesota, Duluth.
 He holds a Masters in Divinity from Concordia Theological Seminary, and a PhD in History from the University of Florida.
 He specializes in the history of science and the history of Christianity with an emphasis on the foundations of both and their subsequent interactions.
 He is the author of the ponderously titled monograph, Theology and Science in the Thought of Francis Bacon (Ashgate, 2008), as well as a series of articles on the relationship between science and theology in the thought of Francis Bacon more generally.
 Steven is also a founding member of the Academia Scientiae.

 Vittoria Feola is an early modern intellectual historian.
 She earned her PhD from Cambridge University.
-She has worked in Brussels and Vienna, and has held visiting fellowships in Paris, London, and Rome.
+She has worked in Brussels and Vienna, and has held visiting fellowships in Paris, London, and Oxford.
 Vittoria is interested in the history of early modern knowledge and erudition, as well as in the modes of intellectual communication.
 She has published widely about the history of private libraries and the Republic of Letters.
 Vittoria’s edited collection, Antiquarianism and Science in Early Modern Urban Networks (Paris, STP Blanchard, 2014) won a Urania Trust Book Grant.
-She is Elias Ashmole’s most recent biographer with her Elias Ashmole and the Uses of Antiquity (Paris, STP Blanchard, 2013); she has a second biography of Ashmole forthcoming with Bodleian Library Publishing.
-The Gerda Henkel Stiftung is generously supporting her work on ‘The Roles of Rome and Venice as Book Trade and Cultural Centres in Peter Lambeck’s Network, 1640-80’, about which Vittoria is writing a book.
-From her work on Lambeck stems the Bartolomeo Gamba Project.
+She is Elias Ashmole’s most recent biographer with her Elias Ashmole and the Uses of Antiquity (Paris, STP Blanchard, 2013).
+The Gerda Henkel Stiftung has generously supported her work on ‘The Roles of Rome and Venice as Book Trade and Cultural Centres in Peter Lambeck’s Network, 1640-80’ from which stems the Bartolomeo Gamba Project.
 Further areas of interest include the digital humanities, Eugene of Savoy, and Church-State relations.

 David Beck (University of Warwick)